HiteshPolavarapu/Heatwave-Alert-System/README.md

     ```bash
     conda create --name heatwave_env python=3.11
     conda activate heatwave_env
-    conda install pandas matplotlib seaborn scikit-learn jupyter joblib lightgbm -c conda-forge
+    conda install pandas numpy matplotlib seaborn scikit-learn jupyter joblib -c conda-forge
     ```
-3.  **Launch the notebook:**
+3.  **Run the analysis script:**
-    Open the `initial_analysis.ipynb` file in VS Code or a Jupyter Notebook environment to view the complete data analysis and model training process.
+    Ensure the `Vijayawada24_25.csv` file is in the same directory.
+Run the main script from your terminal.
+The script will generate plots (you will need to close each plot window to proceed) and save the final model files.
+    ```bash
+    python run_analysis.py
+    ```